TylerBrinkley/Enums.NET/README.md

 # Enums.NET
-Enums.NET is a high performance type-safe .NET enum utility library which caches enum members' name, value, and attributes and provides many operations as C# extension methods for ease of use.
-It's currently in an RC status.
+Enums.NET is a high-performance type-safe .NET enum utility library which caches enum members' name, value, and attributes and provides many operations as C# extension methods for ease of use.

 ## The Woes of `System.Enum`
 1. Most of its static methods are non-generic which make them a pain to use and cause boxing.